deepkit-rest/rest/README.md

 book.name === "updated"; // true
 ```

-To customize how entities are updated, you can override the `updateEntity()` method, which is a good place to assign values to fields like `updatedAt`:
+To customize how entities are updated, we can override the `updateEntity()` method, which is a good place to assign values to fields like `updatedAt`:

 ```ts
 class BookSerializer extends RestGenericSerializer<Book> {